vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 dated 20 samvat 1120 (1063 A.D) p.
 142) says that near the mountain

-in E I. vol. 25p 173 it is said that Nisadha is the lake Visnupada
+in E I. vol. 25p 173 it is said that Nisadha is the lake Viṣṇupada

 Omlāra dwells in Māndbātrpura Whcace comes the river Sarasvati